City-of-Helsinki/react-helsinki-headless-cms/README.md

 2. The Wordpress Headless CMS environment has new Component compatible architecture, features and data structure (component library is heavily dependent on the GraphQL schemas).
 3. The new Component is not presented in [HDS](https://github.com/City-of-Helsinki/helsinki-design-system) or HDS cannot fully fulfill the specifications.
 4. The new Component exists in HDS backlog, however, still it is not released by HDS team.
 In that case, HCRC new Component can be implemented and later must be replaced with HDS component when one is available.
-5. New Component can be reused accross multiple applications.
+5. New Component can be reused across multiple applications.

 ### Available scripts